protieusz/Sentinel/README.md

 # Sentinel
-37 column stagger unisplit keyboard with 25mm trackball powered by Omega Supreme Rev 4 all in one module and Universal daughterboard card C3
+37 column stagger unisplit keyboard with 25mm or 34mm trackball powered by Omega Supreme Rev 4 all in one module and Universal daughterboard card C3

 3DP trackball holder is designed by @ma_po_daisuki and his designs are being sold at [his Booth store](https://ma-po.booth.pm/items/5258743) which cost around $10 cad.
 Go check it out and support him.
 November 21, 2023 3DPs